NutriBullet Rx vs Nutri Ninja Duo w/ Auto IQ: Green Juice Test

-For a LIMITED TIME just for Blender Babes readers – Receive $40 OFF Receive when you purchase the NutriBullet Rx!
-Use promo code “RXBLENDER40”.
+For a LIMITED TIME just for Blender Babes readers – Receive $30 OFF when you purchase the NutriBullet Rx!
+Use promo code “RXBLENDER30”.

-You can also receive 10% OFF a refurbished NutriBullet Rx when you join NutriLiving.
-The discount will be added at checkout. :)
+You can also free shipping when you join NutriLiving.
+The discount will be added at checkout. 🙂

 The Lineup: NutriBullet Rx vs Nutri Ninja Duo with Auto IQ